steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-monitor.md

 PASS is in.
 More information regarding Cloud Watch and the metrics that can be monitored are on the [AWS documentation site](https://docs.aws.amazon.com/).

 ## Synthetic Canary
-This is a simple synthetic CloudWatch Canary script that is calling the application every 10 minutes.
+Amazon CloudWatch Synthetics are configurable scripts than run a schedule and can monitor endpoints and APIs.
+Canaries follow the same route and patterns as someone using the application.
+This enables the ability to detect problems before they happen.
+The JHU PASS configuration has a simple CloudWatch Synthetic Canary script that is calling the application every 10 minutes.
 If 403(the login page) is not returned, an alert will be triggered sending an email to PASS devops.
 Learn more about setting up a synthetic canary on the [Cloud Watch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html).

 ## Logs
 CloudWatch Logs are used for logging from all PASS Docker containers.
 The Access Logs have been enabled on the Public